 June 27th, 2016

-Early in their marriage, Pat and Marlene caught the cottage fever after summers of cottaging in rented properties.
+Early in their marriage, Pat and Marlene caught cottage fever after summers spent renting vacation properties.
 When the couple had their two daughters, they envisioned having a summer home where they could entertain their massive extended family, and the kids could grow up playing around nature.
 Seventeen years ago, they decided to buy just north of the exclusive Muskoka area.
 “We bought the cottage for $97,000,” Pat laughs.
-Now, he’s laughing all the way to the bank; the two-acre lot, 400ft of waterfront and spacious Adirondack-style cottage has gone up exponentially, as they have all over the country.
-Cottage prices in hot markets like Whistler or Mont Tremblant can hit $1,500,000.
+Now, he’s laughing all the way to the bank: The value of their two-acre lot, 400-feet of waterfront and spacious Adirondack-style cottage has risen exponentially, as they have all over the country.
+Cottage prices in markets like Whistler or Mont Tremblant can hit $1,500,000.
 “It was a great investment,” Pat says.
 “Not just for the real estate value, but for the joy it’s given my family.”

-Pat and Marlene’s cottage conundrum is not a unique one.
+Like many cottage owners, Pat and Marlene have discussed whether their kids may inherit the property one day.
+Their cottage conundrum is not a unique one.
 Many cottage owners plan to pass the cottage on to their children — all of whom could have a challenge managing their capital gains.

-When you die, any secondary property you own (think cottage, ski chalet, any property you don’t live in full time) and leave to your kids in a will is deemed to be sold to your kids at fair market value.
+When you die, any secondary property you own (think cottage, ski chalet, or any property you don’t live in full-time) and leave to your kids in a will is deemed to be sold to your kids at fair market value.
 If the property value has gone up, that means that capital gains taxes will be owed to the Canada Revenue Agency (CRA).
 “If there’s a big tax bill attached to the cottage, that can really strain the rest of the estate,” says Ian Lebane, a Will and Estate Planner, at TD Wealth.
-“A lot of people bought cottages in the 50s and 60s for low amounts, and they’ve really appreciated.
+“A lot of people bought cottages in the ’50s and ’60s for low amounts, and they’ve really appreciated.
 If you’re in one of the hot cottage areas, you could be looking at appreciation in the millions of dollars.”
-So if you are a cottage owner, here are a few things you can talk to an advisor about in planning your cottage legacy so that your kids can afford it.
+If you are a cottage owner, here are a few things you can consider when planning a cottage legacy your kids can afford.

 To save and defer capital gains tax, you could add your children to the deed, making them co-owners of the property.
-If the property value has gone up, it would trigger a capital gain on the portion of the cottage that your children now own (at fair market value), and you would pay the tax on that now.
-When you die, your kids would pay tax on the capital gains from your portion of the cottage they just inherited.
-The Risks?
+If the property value has gone up, it would trigger a capital gain (at fair market value) on the portion of the cottage that your children now own, and you would pay the tax on that now.
+When you die, your kids would pay tax on the capital gains from the remaining portion of the cottage when they inherit it.
+The risks?
 When you co-own a cottage, it isn’t “just yours” anymore.
 You may not be able to do what you want — since you are no longer the sole owner.
-And the other co-owner, your child, may have issues that impact you.
+And the other co-owner — your child — may have issues that impact you.
 “There may be some pitfalls,” says Lebane.
-“Sometimes, kids have creditors.
+“Sometimes kids have creditors.
 So this is an asset that creditors can go after.”

 Another option is giving the cottage to your kids right now.
 That would trigger a capital gain and you would have to pay the capital gains tax up until the time you gave it to them.
 “You’ll still pay some of the tax,” says Lebane, “but if the property values are going up, you’ll be arresting the growth for capital gains.”
-One of the risks is that if cottage property values fall, you might be paying more now than you need to.
-And like before – if your kids own the cottage before you die – they, or someone involved with them (creditors, ex-spouses) may have different plans for the cottage than you do.
+One of the risks is that if cottage property values are falling, you might be paying more now than you need to.
+And like before, if your kids own the cottage before you die, they or someone involved with them (creditors, ex-spouses), may have different plans for the cottage than you do.

-By selling the cottage to your children and receiving a promissory note (or an I.O.U. in simpler terms) from them for the price of the cottage, you may be allowed to spread your payable capital gains tax over 5 years.
-If the note is worded in such a way that says you will collect on the mortgage over a 5-year span, then the CRA will allow you to spread out the tax payable over that time.
-Your children don’t actually need to pay you for the cottage, and you can forgive the debt in the will, meaning that the cottage will be owned by your children with no further taxes owing.
+By selling the cottage to your children and receiving a promissory note from them for the price of the cottage (or an I.O.U. in simpler terms), you may be allowed to spread your payable capital gains tax over five years.
+If the note is worded in such a way that says you will collect on the mortgage over a five-year span, then the CRA will allow you to spread out the tax payable over that time.
+Your children don’t actually need to pay you for the cottage, and you can forgive the debt in the will, meaning the cottage will be owned by your children with no further taxes owing.

-If you are concerned about what might happen if your kids own the cottage while you’re alive, you may want to look at implementing a trust.
-A trust is a vehicle which allows a trustee to manage the property and use of it by the beneficiaries.
+If you are concerned about what could happen if your kids own the cottage while you’re alive, you may want to look at implementing a trust.
+A trust is a vehicle which allows an individual (the “trustee”) to manage the property and use of it by the beneficiaries.
 There are trusts that you can use for the cottage while you are alive, or that will go into effect when you die.
-Whenever transferring the property to a trust, you would still pay capital gains tax as if you sold it at fair market value.
+When transferring the property to a trust, you would still pay capital gains tax as if you sold it at fair market value.
 But once in a trust, your children could still use the cottage as you see fit.
-And since a trust is meant to be a temporary arrangement, it will give your children and the trustee a few months or years to decide whether one child will buy out the others, or it will ultimately end up for sale, and all the while, the property will remain protected from creditors.
-If you think a trust is right for you, talk to a professional who specializes in trusts — as trust planning can be a complex matter.
+And since a trust is meant to be a temporary arrangement, it will give your children and the trustee a few months or years to decide whether one child will buy out the others, or if it will ultimately end up for sale.
+All the while, the property will remain protected from creditors.
+If you think a trust is right for you, you can talk to a professional who specializes in trusts — as trust planning can be a complex matter.

-While buying life insurance won’t eliminate the tax bill upon death, it can provide needed cash to pay those taxes where the plan is to keep the cottage in the family and not sell it after you’re gone.
-“If you are a couple looking to pass the cottage down, you can purchase life insurance called ‘joint last to die’ on the second death,” divulges Lebane.
+While buying life insurance won’t eliminate the tax bill upon death, it can provide needed cash to pay those taxes if the plan is to keep the cottage in the family and not sell it after you’re gone.
+“If you are a couple looking to pass the cottage down, you can purchase life insurance called ‘joint last to die’ on the second death,” Lebane says.
 “It’s economical, and your heirs will receive the benefit when the tax liability is due.”
 You might also consider buying enough insurance to help fund all or part of the annual maintenance costs going forward.

-With the increase in the demand for cottage properties, in some cases your cottage might be worth more than your family home.
+In some cases your cottage might be worth more than your family home.
 If that’s the case, you may wish to switch your primary residence to your cottage.
-Don’t worry, you don’t actually have to move to the cottage; as long as you reside in it for a part of the year, CRA will allow you to use it as your principal residence for tax purposes.
+Don’t worry, you don’t actually have to move to the cottage.
+As long as you reside in it for a part of the year, the CRA will allow you to use it as your principal residence for tax purposes.
 The switch will trigger capital gains tax on your old primary residence, but it may save you some money in the long run.